A Girsanov-type formula for a class of anticipative transforms of Brownian motion associated with exponential functionals: Introduction and main results

 A Girsanov-type formula, or a change of measure formula, for anticipative transforms of Brownian motion has been studied by a number of authors, especially in the framework of Malliavin calculus; see, e.g., \cite{buc,kus,ram,uz94,yano,zz} and references therein.
 In the formula, the density with respect to the underlying Wiener measure is given by the product of two factors, one of which is a stochastic exponential in which the It\^o integral is replaced by the Skorokhod integral, and the other is a Carleman--Fredholm determinant; in some specific settings, further factorizations of these two factors have also been investigated.
 As far as we know, there seem to be not so many concrete examples in which the corresponding densities, in particular, Carleman--Fredholm determinants, are explicitly calculated.

-In this paper, with the help of a result by Matsumoto--Yor \cite{myPI} on exponential functionals of Brownian motion, we introduce a class of anticipative transformations under which we can obtain a Girsanov-type formula in an explicit form; we expect that the result would provide a number of examples in Malliavin calculus in which we are able to calculate Carleman--Fredholm determinants explicitly.
-We also apply it to deduce the distributional invariance of Brownian motion perturbed by weights involving exponential functionals, which is described in terms of anticipative transformations determined from the perturbations.
-As will be seen below, properties of a certain class of anticipative transformations investigated in \cite{har22} play an essential role in the course of our exploration.
+In this paper, with the help of a result by Matsumoto--Yor \cite{myPI} on exponential functionals of Brownian motion, we introduce a class of anticipative transformations under which we can obtain a Girsanov-type formula in an explicit form; we expect that the result provides a number of examples in Malliavin calculus in which we are able to calculate Carleman--Fredholm determinants explicitly.
+We also apply it to derive the distributional invariance of Brownian motion perturbed by a positive weight of a wide class, which is described in terms of an anticipative transformation determined from the perturbation.
+As will be seen below, properties of a certain class of anticipative transformations investigated in \cite{har22}, as well as a disintegration formula for the Wiener measure, play an essential role in the course of our exploration; see \lref{;lttrans} and \pref{;pdisint}.